 Farewell Comet C/2020 F3 NEOWISE.
 See you in 6,800 years on your next pass around the sun.
 This was an exciting month of imaging and tracking the comet after it survived perihelion.
 Now that the moon is approaching the full moon phase, the comet will be drown out and difficult to view.
 These images are from last night, July 29, 2020 at approximately 0200hrs UTC.
 The moon was 68% illuminated and in the western sky which was not ideal for the comet.
-From the time the sky got dark enough to image to the time the comet set, I captured 46 one minute exposed images Before the comet set behind the trees.
+From the time the sky got dark enough to image to the time the comet set, I was able to capture 46 one minute exposed images Before the comet set behind the trees.

 Imaged with the: